ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 Created to review lyrics & karaoke for this project without the interruption of having to scroll up!

-Displays text in column ("newspaper") format with columns.
+Displays text in column (“newspaper”) format with columns.
 A useful replacement for the ```type``` command.